Skip to main content

 • Encouraging block usage for structural components.

-• Toolbar control reduces temptation, but doesn't guarantee output constraints.
+• Toolbar control reduces temptation, but does not guarantee output constraints.

 • Plugin control removes entire capabilities (tables, code view, templates) when not desired.

-• Element rules (for example valid_elements) are what truly prevent unwanted markup from being stored.
+• Element rules (e.g., valid_elements) are what truly prevent unwanted markup from being stored.

-• Modeling (blocks/ContentArea) is the ultimate guardrail for anything structural or interactive.
+• Modelling (blocks/ContentArea) is the ultimate guardrail for anything structural or interactive.

 6. Context-aware style systems using settings transforms